 Hike the Minnehaha Falls Trail, a short, easy, kid-friendly hike on Lake Rabun in North Georgia, to a beautiful, towering, cascading waterfall.

-Minnehaha’s unique name derives from the Dakota (Native American) word for ‘waterfall.’
-(No, it’s not text-message speak for ‘small laugh,’ but it’s often misspelled ‘minihaha.’)
+The waterfall’s unique name derives from the Dakota (Native American) word for ‘waterfall.’
+(No, it doesn’t translate as ‘small laugh’ – but it is often misspelled ‘minihaha.’)
 It’s also a common place name in Minnesota, and the state has its own Minnehaha Falls: a single-drop, 50-foot waterfall in Minneapolis.
+The beauty of this taller, multi-tiered North Georgia waterfall, despite the trail’s short length, makes it well worth a visit.
+It’s especially kid-friendly, too.

 Minnehaha Falls Trail: the hike

-The hike departs the trailhead, marked with a green diamond and the number 147 off the unpaved Bear Gap Road near Lakemont, Georgia (view maps and driving directions).
+The hike departs the trailhead, marked with a green diamond and the number 147, located off the unpaved Bear Gap Road near Lakemont, Georgia (view maps and driving directions).
 The hike ascends a wooden staircase, trekking southwest toward the waterfall.

 The hike reaches Minnehaha Falls at just under .2 mile, entering a clearing below the waterfall.
 Several enormous, scattered boulders dot the landscape below the falls.
 The crest of the waterfall towers overhead, Falls Creek spilling from down over sharply angled terraces.

-After admiring the falls from a distance, the hike retraces its outbound steps on the Minnehaha Falls Trail, reaching Bear Gap Road at just under .4 mile.
+After admiring the falls from a distance, the hike retraces its outbound steps, reaching the Bear Gap Road trailhead at just under .4 mile and completing the adventure.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.